COVID-19 at KISC (Updated)

-Please note that due to the limited staff team, we will not be able to provide activities (internal & external), rental equipment, catering and food orders.
+Due to the limited staff team, we have not been able to provide activities (internal & external), rental equipment, catering and food orders.

 Will I still be able to experience the Permanent Mini Jamboree?

 KISC is a leading example of what is possible when young people live and work together without borders – from the young international volunteer staff who are empowered to operate the Centre – to the guests from around the world who visit to have fun and learn together, share their Scouting experiences, and build a peaceful future.
-But with that at a minimum, KISC will now also show that we adapt to the situation the world is in and that we will find alternative ways to inspire young people to create a better world.
-This way, the thousands of young Scouts who are not able to visit the World Scout Centre this year due to the pandemic, will have the opportunity to enjoy the KISC experience and participate in Baden-Powell’s dream of a Permanent Mini Jamboree.
-Therefore, we are currently delivering and will expand an online programme offer with weekly bookable sessions.
+But with that at a minimum, KISC has now also shown that we can adapt to the situation the world is in and that we have found alternative ways to inspire young people to create a better world.
+This way, young Scouts who have not been able to visit the World Scout Centre this year due to the pandemic, have had the opportunity to enjoy the KISC experience and participate in Baden-Powell’s dream of a Permanent Mini Jamboree.

 KISC sees this as a chance and opportunity for the future where besides our renowned regular programme offer on-site, additional programme is offered online.
 This widens the scope and reach of our programme and demonstrates the experience KISC has to offer to even more Scouts.

 You can read more about the online programme here.

 What can I do to support the Centre?

-There is no doubt this will be a challenging year for KISC financially, and we would be very grateful for any donations.
+There is no doubt this has been a challenging year for KISC financially, and we have been very grateful for any donations.
 We ask everyone who is not yet a member to join the KISC Association, and we ask all supporters, past visitors and friends of the Centre to consider a donation towards keeping the Permanent Mini Jamboree alive so we can celebrate its 100th anniversary in 2023.

 Your support during these difficult times will help us weather this storm and safeguard the Permanent Mini Jamboree for many more years.